kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 On the other side, non CI/CD related controllers should ensure that they don't cause unnecessary conflicts when modifying objects.
-As of [the server-side apply documentation](https://kubernetes.io/docs/reference/using-api/server-side-apply/#using-server-side-apply-in-a-controller), it is strongly recommended for controllers to always use force-apply.
+As of [the server-side apply documentation](https://kubernetes.io/docs/reference/using-api/server-side-apply/#using-server-side-apply-in-a-controller), it is strongly recommended for controllers to always perform force-applying.
 When following this recommendation, controllers should really make sure that only fields related to the controller are included in the applied object.
 Otherwise, unnecessary conflicts are guaranteed.